eddorgin/draft-web-service/README.md

 #### What is it :question:
 It is a sketch of the web service written in DDD.
 *Symfony was chosen as the delivery mechanism.*
+As an example, I applied this approach to the implementation of work with my working day time. :ok:
 [Read more about DDD](https://airbrake.io/blog/software-design/domain-driven-design)

 ##### Run with Docker :whale: